This Leadpages review explores if it’s worth it and how you can use this landing page builder in your small business.

-I took a 30 day LeadPages free trial because I wanted a tool that would help me increase email sign-ups and create a landing page easily without hiring a developer.
+I took a 30-day Leadpages free trial because I wanted a tool that would help me increase email sign-ups and create a landing page easily without hiring a developer.
+Since then, I’ve used it for several years on Become a Writer Today.

-LeadPages is a drag-and-drop software tool that you can use to:
+Leadpages is a drag-and-drop tool that you can use to:

-- Set up email sign-up forms that help you grow your list faster
+- Set up email opt-in forms that help you grow your list faster

 - Deliver ethical bribes that convert new website visitors into leads or customers